 Hello, my friends.
 Halloween is upon us, just like how the darkness is nearing Camelot.
 As such, we’ve reached the next issue of a four-part mini-series called…

 So far, Dracula averted the Turkish Army and accepted an offer from Lucifer to rebuild his empire while having dark and incredible powers.
 As such, he’s reborn in Medieval Times as a vampire and slowly builds his new armada, starting with the sorceress Morgana and her son Mordred.
 Meanwhile, King Arthur is instructed by God to find the Holy Grail before it fall into evil hands.
 So, he sets out with a small group of knights and leaves Lancelot to guard his kingdom.
 However, Queen Guinevere is weary of her husband leaving her side.
 Just then, Mordred distracts Lancelot while his men kidnap her.
-After she’s brought forth to Dracula, he gives her a false promise before making into a vampire.
+After she’s brought forth to Dracula, he gives her a false promise before turning her into a vampire.
 After Arthur learns about the Holy Grail, an attack by a giant bat causes him to lose Excalibur.
 Meanwhile, Lancelot hastily rushes off to save his queen.
-However, he discovers that Dracula has the fabled sword while the newly-turned Guinevere ends up making his into a vampire as well.
+However, he discovers that Dracula has the fabled sword while the newly-turned Guinevere ends up making him a vampire as well.
 With that said, let’s cross the halfway point and see how our king handles his situation in Chapter 3: The Black Knight.

 Issue 3 opens with Amide catching up to our knights as she gives Arthur the urgent message about the “noctural threat” to his greater kingdom.
 After the king takes off towards his castle, Percival feels that they need to find the Holy Grail as soon as possible.
 Galahad suggests that they split up in order to cover more ground.
 He and Bors will head towards the West while Percival and Amide head to the East.